 “I just wonder if someone who applauds violence against his political opponents is the right person to lead an agency that has struggled with limits to the proper use of force,” Mr. Paul, Kentucky Republican, said as he kicked off Mr. Mullin’s confirmation hearing.

-Mr. Paul also threatened to scuttle a vote planned for Thursday in the Homeland Security and Governmental Affairs Committee to advance Mr. Mullin’s nomination unless he provided more clarity to the panel on an ultra-secret training program he did in 2015 and 2016 while a House lawmaker.
+Mr. Paul also threatened to scuttle a vote planned for Thursday in the Homeland Security and Governmental Affairs Committee to advance Mr. Mullin’s nomination unless he provided more clarity to the panel on what he described as a secret training program he did in 2015 and 2016 while a House lawmaker.

 “I hope that I’m not on the news, six months from now, every day,” Mr. Mullin said.

-He also said he regretted calling Alex Pretti, the nurse shot and killed by DHS personnel in Minneapolis in January, a “deranged individual,” saying he spouted off prematurely and should have waited until the investigation into the shooting was completed.
+He also said he regretted calling Alex Pretti, the nurse shot and killed by DHS personnel in Minneapolis in January, a “deranged individual,” saying he spouted off prematurely and should have waited until the investigation was completed.

 But he declined to retract his comments on the death of Renee Good, the other U.S. citizen killed in Minneapolis during a clash with DHS in January.
 Mr. Mullin said she turned her vehicle into a weapon and the officer — who was struck by the SUV — had to make a split-second decision.